EDUCBA

 There are seven ways to improve Emotional Intelligence:

-1. Reflect on Your Emotions: It means that one must be self-aware.
-Because, when the person is aware of their emotions, they will know to control their emotions.
+1. Reflect on Your Emotions: One must be self-aware of their emotions to control them.

-2. Ask for Perspective: What we see may not always be true.
-Hence, it is very important to take feedback from others about our emotional behavior in our workplace.
+2. Ask for Perspective: What we see may not always be accurate.
+Hence, it is prominent to take feedback from others about our emotional behavior.

-3. Observe: When a person is equipped with good self-awareness, they must be able to observe their own emotions.
+3. Observe: A person equipped with self-awareness must be able to observe their own emotions.

-4. Pause for a Moment: It is very important to cultivate the habit of thinking twice before saying or doing anything.
-This could help well to manage our emotions in the workplace.
+4. Pause for a Moment: It is essential to cultivate the habit of thinking twice before saying or doing anything to manage our emotions in the workplace.

-6. Choose to Learn from Criticism: Isn’t it obvious that none of us would like to be criticized?
-But, sometimes, we miss out on the constructive criticism because of our ego.
-When we take the criticism in the right way, then that would help us to grow and become a better employee and better human.
+6. Choose to Learn from Criticism: Isn’t it obvious that none of us like being criticized?
+We miss out on constructive criticism because of our ego.
+When we take criticism in the right way, then that would help us to grow and become better employees and better humans.

-7. Practice, Practice, Practice: As the saying goes, practice makes a person perfect.
-To know the importance of emotional intelligence, one must practice.
-This is possible when we try to have control over our emotions in every situation by being patient.
+7. Practice, Practice, Practice: As the saying goes, “Practice makes a man perfect.” to know the importance of emotional intelligence, one must practice it by exercising control over our emotions in every situation and being patient.

 Some More Ways by Which we Can Improve our Emotional Intelligence are: